How to Use This Tool

 Tattoo Artists

-Sample colors from reference images to match ink colors and discuss color options with clients accurately.
+Sample colors from reference images to match ink shades and talk through color options with clients in concrete terms.

 Fashion Designers

-Extract colors from trend forecasting images, fabric photos, and mood boards to specify exact colors for production.
+Extract colors from trend boards, fabric photos, and lookbooks to specify exact production colors.

 Freelancers

-Quickly grab color values from client screenshots and reference images without needing Photoshop or other paid software.
+Quickly grab color values from client screenshots and reference images as part of your daily workflow.

 Use the crosshair for precision

 The crosshair cursor helps you target individual pixels.
-For more precision on detailed images, zoom into the image in your browser first (Ctrl+Scroll) before picking.
+For finer control on small details, zoom into the image in your browser first using Ctrl+Scroll before clicking.

 Paste screenshots directly

 Press Ctrl+V to paste a screenshot from your clipboard.
-This is the fastest way to pick colors from any app, website, or design tool without saving a file first.
+This is the fastest way to pick colors from any app, website, or design tool with no need to save a file first.

-Each click adds a new color to your history strip (up to 18).
-Pick colors from different areas of the image to build a complete palette in seconds.
+Each click adds a new color to your history strip, up to 18 unique colors.
+Pick from different areas of the image to build a complete palette in seconds.

-Click any HEX, RGB, or HSL value in the output panel to copy it to your clipboard.
-You'll see a brief 'Copied!' confirmation.
+Click the HEX, RGB, or HSL value in the output panel to copy it to your clipboard.
+A brief 'Copied!' confirmation tells you it worked.

-After picking colors, click Download Palette to save a PNG swatch image with all your colors and their HEX values.
-Great for sharing with teammates.
+After picking colors, click Download Palette to save a PNG swatch sheet with every color and its HEX value labeled.
+Great for sharing with teammates or saving to a project folder.

 Use high-resolution images

-Higher resolution images give you more pixels to choose from, making it easier to pick the exact shade you want rather than a blended or compressed color.
+Higher resolution images give you more pixels to choose from, which makes it easier to pick the exact shade you want rather than a blended or averaged color.

 Zoom in on gradients

-When picking from gradient areas, zoom into the image in your browser (Ctrl+Scroll) to see individual pixels.
-This helps you find the exact shade within the gradient transition.
+When picking from a gradient, zoom into the image in your browser using Ctrl+Scroll to see individual pixels.
+This helps you find the exact shade you want within the gradient.

-Click any swatch in the color history strip below the output panel to copy its HEX value.
-Hover over a swatch to see its HEX code in the tooltip.
+Click any swatch in the color history strip to copy its HEX value.
+Hover over a swatch to see its HEX code in a tooltip before you copy.

 PNG images preserve exact colors without compression artifacts.
-If you need precise colors, prefer PNG over JPEG, which introduces subtle color shifts.
+If you need precise colors, prefer PNG over JPG, which can introduce subtle color shifts between neighboring pixels.

-Click Clear to remove the current image and all picked colors.
-This is useful when switching between different images or projects.
+Click Clear All to remove the current image and all picked colors when you want to switch images or projects.
+Loading a new image also clears the previous picks automatically.

 Privacy & Security